r0yster/challenge-13-ecommerce-backend/README.md

 ## Description
 Backend for Ecommerce application with CRUD functionality

-## Before you run
-- Create a MySql database for you application
-- Run 'npm run seed' to seed the database

 ## Installation
 - Clone repository or download zip folder
 - Log into mysql and run source file schema.sql (mysql> source db/schema.sql)
 - Run 'npm run seed' in Bash terminal
 - Create .env file with:

   DB_NAME = `create database name`

   DB_USER = `user connecting to database`